 This concludes our first session.
 Take a moment to discuss and review the main points we covered today.
 If the Lord leads, sign the commitment form and spend some time together in prayer.
 Until we meet again, our homework is as follows: Fill out your Spiritual Growth Survey, read the three-page explanation of Phase One and memorize Matthew 28:18-20.

+Memory Verse

+Matthew 28:18-20

+Then Jesus came up and said to them, “All authority in heaven and on earth has been given to me.
+Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
+And remember, I am with you always, to the end of the age.”

 Phase One